iterative/dvc.org/public/static/docs/install/completion.md

 ## How it works

-Command completion is usually requested by pressing the `tab` key on your shell, it will then present the possible options that could follow that command call.
+Command completion is usually requested by pressing the `tab` key on your shell, it will then present the possible arguments that can follow that command name.
 For example:

 ```dvc